Should You Polish a Car Before Waxing It? EXPLAINED

 - If you just painted some car parts (bumper, hood, etc.)

-In some cases, you don’t need to polish your car.
+In some cases, you don’t have to polish your car.
 You can go and wax your vehicle straight away (with some preparations, of course).

 - If the paint still looks great, without damages (swirls, scratches, fading)